Eventuri Intake System | Audi RS3 Sportback/Saloon | 8V 2.5 TFSI | 2017+

 The 8V RS3 Eventuri system uses our Patent Pending Carbon fibre Housings which provide an aerodynamically efficient airflow path from the filter to the turbo tubing.
 Not just another cone filter with a heat shield but a unique design which invokes the Venturi affect.
 You can read more about the housing design and how it works HERE

 The Eventuri 8V RS3 intake system consists of a number of components engineered to perform a specific purpose and fabricated to the highest of standards.
 Here are the details for each component and the design ethos behind them:

 - High Flow Urethane Cone Filters

 Carbon Intake Housing Assembly

 The filter housing comprises of a high flow filter, aluminium cowl, laser cut brackets and the carbon pod itself.
 The carbon pods shroud the reverse mounted filter and smoothly shape the airflow down to the intake tubes.
-This smooth reduction in cross sectional area invokes the Venturi effect where the airflow accelerates whilst maintaining laminar conditions.
-It can be thought of as a large velocity stack - below is a diagram to show the comparison between our patent pending design and a regular intake system.
-Further details can be read in the Technology page.
+This smooth reduction in cross-sectional area invokes the Venturi effect where the airflow accelerates whilst maintaining laminar conditions.
+It can be thought of as a large velocity stack - below is a diagram to show the comparison between our patent-pending design and a regular intake system.
+Further details can be read on the Technology page.

 Carbon Fibre Intake Duct